resurfaceio/binfiles/README.md

 # resurfaceio-binfiles
 Readers &amp; writers for binary files

-This open source Java library implements a fast, efficient, and nicely opinionated file format, which is purpose-built for API observability and security.
+This open source Java library implements a fast and efficient file format, which is purpose-built for storing and analyzing API calls.
 This binary format is designed for fast queries from [Trino](https://trino.io), including the use of native Trino/Airlift types.
 This library handles file versioning, supports incremental flushing and bitmap indexing, and provides compression based on LZ4 and field-specific dictionaries.
-All out-of-the-box without any configuration.
+All out-of-the-box, without any configuration.

 [![CodeFactor](https://www.codefactor.io/repository/github/resurfaceio/binfiles/badge)](https://www.codefactor.io/repository/github/resurfaceio/binfiles)
 [![License](https://img.shields.io/github/license/resurfaceio/binfiles)](https://github.com/resurfaceio/binfiles/blob/v3.3.x/LICENSE)